Doom-Utils/dsdoom/README.txt

 Installation
 ------------

 Simply extract the zip to your favourite media device, dsdoom will now read files from the directory where you put dsdoom.nds when the launcher supports the argv protocol.
 For a launcher that supports argv and works on many devices see http://devkitpro.org/hbmenu.
 Select Standard Game from the initial menu to start a single player game.

+Using the latest hbmenu you can use .argv files to pass arguments to DS Doom which gives you the ability to use any PrBoom compatible PWADs and DEHs.
+DS Doom will accept most arguments you can pass to PrBoom but we offer no guarantees that all of them will work as expected.
+Here are a few of the PrBoom arguments you can pass.

+WAD Options
+       -iwad iwadname
+              Specifies the location of the IWAD file, typically  doom.wad  or doom2.wad (or doom2f.wad).
+This tells prboom where the main .wad file that came with the version of Doom that you own is.

+       -file wad1 ...
+              Specifies a list of PWAD files to load in addition to  the  IWAD file.
+PWAD files modify the existing Doom game, by adding levels or new sounds or graphics.
+PWAD files are widely  available  for download; try ftp.cdrom.com/pub/idgames for starters.

+       -deh deh_file
+              Tells PrBoom to load the dehacked patch deh_file.

+Game Options
+       -loadgame {0,1,2,3,4,5,6,7}
+              Instructs PrBoom to load the specified saved game immediately.

+       -warp { map | epis level }
+              Tells  PrBoom  to  begin  a  new game immediately.
+For Doom 1 or Ultimate Doom, you must specify the episode and level number  to begin  at  (epis is 1 for Knee-Deep in the Dead, 2 for Shores of Hell, 3 for Inferno, 4 for Ultimate Doom; level is between 1 and 9).
+For Doom ][ or Final Doom, you must specify the map to begin at, which is between 1 and 2 (0 for German Doom ][).

+       -skill n
+              Tells PrBoom to begin the game at skill level n (1 for ITYTD,  2 for  Not  Too Rough, 3 for Hurt Me Plenty, 4 for Ultraviolent, 5 for Nightmare).

+       -respawn
+              Tells PrBoom that monsters that die should respawn (come back to life) after a while.
+Not for the inexperienced.

+       -fast  Tells  PrBoom  to  make all the monsters move  react faster.
+Not for the inexperienced.

+       -nomonsters
+              Tells PrBoom to include no monsters in the game.

 Controls are simple.